Skip to main content

 1. Configure the schedule frequency using cron syntax or the simplified builder.

-2. Pick a runnable (script or flow) from your workspace.
+2. Select a runnable (script or flow) from your workspace.

-3. Fill the arguments that will be used for the automation.
+3. Fill in the arguments that will be used for the automation.
 The arguments are the ones of the given script or flow.
-If you want your arguments to be dynamic, you might want to use a [workflow][flow].
+If you want your arguments to be dynamic, you might want to use a workflow.

 Schedule a task

-Click on Schedule button and you're good!
+Click the Schedule button and you're good to go!
 The schedule will be automatically 'Enabled'.
-Toggle that off if needed.
+Toggle it off if needed.

 Scheduled task